schors/webber/in/hooks.md

 However, it can be something else.
 In this case "`file.render`" specifies a hook that get's called for this file.

-The first hook that returns contents wins, no other hooks will be called.
+The first hook that returns contents wins, no further hook-functions will be called.

 * "`params.direc`" contains a "`class Directory`" object
 * "`params.file`" contains a "`class File`" object